 But a nice added bonus is that it helps with portion control, as ingredients are distributed evenly between each day instead of being measured on the go.
 So you won’t run out of something mid-week and need to buy extra, or conversely, be left with soggy leftovers that go to waste.

 If you prefer a different smoothie every day, then use the mix’n’match approach.
-Rotate the same core ingredients, but accessorise them differently each day.
+Rotate the same core ingredients, but give them a slight twist each day.

-Here are some of our favourite cheap smoothie recipes made from just 3 ingredients…
+Here are some of our favourite cheap smoothie recipes made with just 3 ingredients…

 - Green Pineapple Smoothie